-Download Tour Application Here:
+Download Itinerary and Tour Application Here:

 Return to the cradle of Celtic civilization and celebrate Samhain Halloween in Ireland with Ken O’Malley this year.

 Samhain is the pagan religious festival originating from an ancient Celtic spiritual tradition.
 In modern times, Samhain (a Gaelic word pronounced “sow-win”) is usually celebrated from October 31 to November 1 to welcome in the harvest and usher in “the dark half of the year.”
 Celebrants believe that the barriers between the physical world and the spirit world break down during Samhain, allowing more interaction between humans and denizens of the Otherworld; the days when the veil between the dead, undead, and the living is at its thinnest.

 Around the 6thC, Pope Gregory had the bright idea to fuse the old Celtic customs and beliefs with Christian celebrations and it actually worked for the missionaries in Ireland at the time.
 Samhain became All Hallows Eve, hallowed meaning sacred, and the next day became All Saint’s Day.
 Halloween had arrived.